 Before a digital transformation, companies might deal in one medium.
 For the doctors we were supporting, that was pen and paper.
 This product ran in a few versions of Internet Explorer, as well as 5 or 6 mobile platforms.
 Using visual testing, we could have had a better feel for consistency across platforms and devices.

-A visual testing strategy simplifies the cross platform testing problem.
-Start will a complete scan of the elements on each page of the browser you care about the most.
-This base line give you a reference point for every other place you need to test, and also is a way to explore the full feature set in your product.
-Once you have that baseline, you can run your visual testing suite in Continuous Integration and discover how each platform and operating system – iOS, Android, iPad, iPad mini, Google Tablets, and a variety of mobile phones – are different.
+A visual UI testing strategy simplifies the cross-platform testing problem.
+Start with a complete scan of the elements on each page of the browser you care about the most.
+This baseline gives you a reference point for every other place you need to test, and also is a way to explore the full feature set in your product.
+Once you have that baseline, you can run your visual UI testing suite in Continuous Integration and discover how each platform and operating system – iOS, Android, iPad, iPad mini, Google Tablets, and a variety of mobile phones – are different.
 Your development team will discover that an iPhone 6 running iOS 8 is missing a submit button that displays perfectly everywhere else before your customers.

 Dealing with Humans